Runtheball/etsy_page_api/README.md

-A demo page to practice Yeoman, Node.js, Gulp, Bower, and the collection and display of api data via JSON.
-Also with SCSS goodness!
+View this demo site live at http://runtheball.github.io/etsy_page_api This is a demo page to practice collection and display of api data via JSON.
+This project utilizes Yeoman, Node.js, Gulp, Bower, and SASS!